-IT IS ORDERED that Defendant, Defendant's officers, agents, employees, and attorneys, and all other persons in active concert or participation with any of them, who receive actual notice of this Order, whether acting directly or indirectly, in connection with promoting or offering for sale any good or service are permanently restrained and enjoined from:
+IT IS FURTHER ORDERED that Settling Individual Defendant Doris E. Gallon-Goodman, her officers, agents, employees, and all other Persons in active concert or participation with any of them, who receive actual notice of this Order, whether acting directly or through an intermediary, in connection with Telemarketing, are permanently restrained and enjoined from violating, or Assisting Others in violating, the Telemarketing Sales Rule, 16 C.F.R.
+Part 310, a copy of which is attached as ATTACHMENT A.